schollz/schollz.github.io.old/content/post/wordpress.md

 docker-compose stop
 ```

+### Reverse proxy

-You can easily use Caddy as a reverse proxy.
+If you are using a domain name, you can easily use Caddy as a reverse proxy.
 Here is an example `Caddyfile`:

 ```
 http://blogname {